 During the week, usually, the park is less busy on Monday, Tuesday, and Wednesday.

-- Children can take part in the treasure hunt thru the gardens, climb all over with the adventurous play equipment or glide through the air on our zip-line
+- Children can take part in the treasure hunt through the gardens, climb all over with the adventurous play equipment or glide through the air on our zip-line

 - There are lockers near the entrance of the garden to store your luggage